Arfatkarim/Arfatkarim/README.md

 ---

 ## 🧑‍💻 About Me
-I'm **Mohammad Arfat Karim**, a Python programmer and Full Stack Web Developer.
+I'm **Mohammad Arfat Karim**, a passionate Python programmer and Full Stack Web Developer.
 I focus on **Data Science, Data Analysis & Visualization**, and building **interactive web applications**.
 I enjoy learning new technologies and creating projects that **solve real-world problems**.